Features of the code editor

 You can move around in the code editor in several different ways, including navigating backwards and forwards to previous insertion points, viewing the definition of a type or member, and jumping to a specific method using the navigation bar.
-For more information see Navigating code.
+For more information see Navigate code.

-Finding references in your code base
+Find references in your code base

 To find where particular code elements are referenced throughout your codebase, you can use the Find All References command.
 Also, when you click on a type or member, the reference highlighting feature automatically highlights all references to that type or member.
-For more information, see Finding references in your code.
+For more information, see Find references in your code.

-Customize the Editor
+Customize the editor

 You can share your Visual Studio settings with another developer, have your settings conform to a standard, or return to Visual Studio default settings by using the Import and Export Settings Wizard command on the Tools menu.
 In the Import and Export Settings Wizard, you can change selected general settings or language and project-specific settings.

-To define new hotkeys or redefine existing hotkeys, go to Tools, Options, Environment, Keyboard.
-For more information about hotkeys, see Default Keyboard Shortcuts.
+To define new hotkeys or redefine existing hotkeys, go to Tools > Options > Environment > Keyboard.
+For more information about hotkeys, see Default keyboard shortcuts.